 What Can I Serve with Baked Ziti?

-This ziti recipe is a meal in itself but I do like to serve a nice fresh garden salad and garlic bread or easy garlic knots.
 After dinner serve my Italian cream cake with nutty cream cheese frosting or Italian almond cookies for dessert.

 What Wine Goes with Baked Ziti?